We are stepping up efforts to augment our human capital to become a top Japanese pharmaceutical company.

 Chugai has introduced a talent management system to discover and put to use the talents of diverse employees, regardless of gender, age, nationality and other attributes.
 We assess employees on objective criteria and assign and develop them systematically to bring out their full potential.
 To cultivate a diverse perspective from an early stage, we are also working to develop employees capable of succeeding at a global level through our Human Resource Exchange Program with Roche.

-〈Employees Dispatched to the Roche Personnel Exchange Program〉
+〈Employees on assignment by the Roche-Chugai Personnel Exchange Program〉

 Promoting the Active Role of Women